karnpapon/NanoKontrol/README.md

 # `NanoKontrol` for `SuperCollider`

-Interface for using Korg NanoKONTROL with SuperCollider.
+Interface for using Korg NanoKontrol with SuperCollider.

 Basic usage
 -----------